 No one could expect that this single night brought the Han Dynasty a crown prince, a queen, a very powerful clan the House of Wang, also a person from that clan named Wang Mang who ended Han’s empire.

 A Brave General Under Emperor Yuan of Han's Governance

 After Shi's father, Emperor Liu Xun, successfully took control of northwest China and further weakened the Huns, many forces within the Huns kept fighting against each other.
 In the end, there were two main regimes left in the Huns.

-One regime migrated to West Asia and allied a country there by marriage.
-King of that regime, then claimed Han as their enemy and killed Han’s diplomatic envoys.
+One regime migrated to West Asia and allied a country there through marriage.
+King of that regime then claimed Han as their enemy and killed Han’s diplomatic envoys.

 When they were about to march off, Chen sent his emperor Liu Shi a report, telling what they would be doing.

-Before the central government of Han realized what exactly happened, Chen has already led his 40, 000 soldiers perished the regime that had moved to West Asia; their king, queen, crown prince and all the aristocrats were killed in that war, some of their land was rewarded to those supportive ally countries.
+Before the central government of Han realized what exactly happened, Chen has already led his 40, 000 soldiers perished the regime that had moved to West Asia; their king, queen, crown prince and all the aristocrats were killed in that war, some of their lands were rewarded to those supportive ally countries.